PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 <img src="images/diagram.png">

-* Three VPCs are created (`mgmt`, `untrust`, and `vpc1`), each containing a subnet across the `us-east1` and `us-west1` regions.
+* Three VPCs are created (`mgmt`, `untrust`, & `vpc1`), each containing a subnets in `us-east1` & `us-west1`.
-* A VM-Series firewall is deployed in each region (`us-east1-vmseries` and `us-west1-vmseries`), with interfaces in each VPC.
+* A VM-Series is deployed in each region (`us-east1-vmseries` & `us-west1-vmseries`) with NICs in each VPC.
-* The firewall's interface in `vpc1` is configured as a router appliance spoke connected to a Network Connectivity Center hub.
+* The firewall's `vpc1` NIC is configured as a router appliance spoke connected to a NCC hub.
-* In each region, the firewall is a BGP peer with a Cloud Router in the same region, enabling dynamic route exchange between the firewalls and the VPC route table.
+* The firewalls are BGP peers with a Cloud Router in each region to enable route exchange.
 * In the event of a regional failure, traffic from the affected region automatically fails over to the firewall in the healthy region through dynamic route propagation.

 ## Requirements